kframework/matching-logic-prover/separation_logic/survey.md

 [CD11] *Infer: An Automatic Program Verifier for Memory Safety of C Programs*

 This paper presents a tool called Infer, an automatic program verification tool aimed at proving memory safety of C programs.
 It builds a compositional proof of the program at hand by composing proofs of its constituent modules (functions / procedures).
 Its features includes: it's sound, scalable and completely automatic; it performs deep-heap analysis; it can analyze incomplete code.
+This paper uses the so called procedure-local bug to explain that Infer can automatically discover specs for the functions that can be proven to be memory safe.
+The tool is available as a command line tool, in the cloud, or as an Eclipse plug-in.

 [DPV11] *Predator: A Practical Tool for Checking Manipulation of Dynamic Data Structures Using Separation Logic*